bigdevwhale/marat555.github.io/_posts/2018-11-28-simple-way-to-boost-coding-speed.md

 </blockquote>
 {% include figure.html path="blog/speed-boost/ide.jpg" %}

-There is a large number of IDE.
+There is a large number of IDEs.
 Your choice depends on the language in which you are programming and individual preferences.
-Personally, I get a lot of fun programming on products from JetBrains.
+Personally, I get a lot of fun programming using products from JetBrains.

 ## Maximum Using of IDE Capabilities